xiaoyuan1996/SemanticLocalizationMetrics/README.md

 | Channel Number| 3     |  Ave Region Number   |  1.75  |
 | Image Number  | 22    | Ave Attention Ratio  |  0.068 |

 #### METRICS

+We systematically model and study semantic localization in detail, and propose multiple discriminative evaluation metrics to quantify this task based on significant area proportion, attention shift distance, and discrete attention distance.

 <img src="https://github.com/xiaoyuan1996/SemanticLocalizationMetrics/blob/master/figure/indicator.jpg" width="900"  alt="shwon"/>

+**Fig.5.** Three proposed evaluation metrics for semantic localization. (a) Rsu aims to calculate the attention ratio of the ground-truth area to the useless area. (b) Ras attempts to quantify the shift distance of the attention from the GT center. (c) Rda evaluates the discreteness of the generated attention from probability divergence distance and candidate attention number.

+**TABLE II** Explanation of the indicators.

 | Indicator | Range | Meaning  |
 | --------- | ------| ---------|